Ab

 In August 2023, the Department of Public Works' Office of Waste Diversion launched the Curbside Composting Pilot Program to test food waste collection from single-family households in the District of Columbia.
 After a 12-month pilot, the program has transitioned to the Compost DC: Food Waste Collection program.
 Please find additional information and answers to frequently asked questions below.

-Participant Waitlist: DPW is not adding new participants at this time.
-However, we aim to add a limited number of new households in the new year as current participants move away or opt-out.
-Priority will be given to residents living in designated low-income and disadvantaged communities across the District, mainly concentrated in Wards 5, 7, and 8.
-If you are interested in participating in the future, you may get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest
+Participant Waitlist: DPW is adding a limited number of new households in 2025 as current participants move away or opt out.
+Priority will be given to residents living in designated low-income and disadvantaged communities across the District.
+If you are interested in participating, you may get on the waitlist by filling out the form here: https://www.surveymonkey.com/r/CompostDCInterest

 Frequently Asked Questions